coderefinery/git-intro/content/sharing.md

    This represents our own project.
 It is not yet a Git repository.
 You can try that with your own project or use a simple placeholder example.
 2. Turn this new directory into a Git repository.
-3. Share this repository on GitHub.
+3. Share this repository on GitHub (or GitLab, since it really works the same).

 We offer **three different paths** of how to do this exercise.
 * Via **GitHub web interface**: easy and can be a good starting point if you are completely new to Git.
 * **VS Code** is quite easy, since VS Code can offer to create the GitHub repositories for you.
-* **Command line** works with anything, but you need to create the repository on GitHub and link it yourself.
+* **Command line**: you need to create the repository on GitHub and link it yourself.

 ::::{tabs}